VukMar/maze-and-astar-react/README.md

 There is no limit to maze size when seting parameters!
 It can try to generate insanely large mazes witch can break the webpage!
 Keep it in the range 10 - 100 for best results!

-There is still room for improvement, this is something i eneded up creating in a day for practice.
+There is still room for improvement, this is something i eneded up creating for practice.
 Maybe i will return to this to make it neat and a fun interactive maze game to publish on my [website.](https://vukmaric.rs)

 ## Usage